sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 - **Kubernetes:** Consider increasing CPU limits in the the relevant `Deployment.yaml`.
 - **Docker Compose:** Consider increasing `cpus:` of the precise-code-intel-worker container in `docker-compose.yml`.

+# precise-code-intel-worker: container_restarts

+**Descriptions:**

+- _precise-code-intel-worker: 1+ container restarts every 5m by instance_ (`warning_precise-code-intel-worker_container_restarts`)

+**Possible solutions:**

+- **Kubernetes:**
+	- Determine if the pod was OOM killed using `kubectl describe pod precise-code-intel-worker` (look for `OOMKilled: true`) and, if so, consider increasing the memory limit in the relevant `Deployment.yaml`.
+	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `kubectl logs -p precise-code-intel-worker`.
+- **Docker Compose:**
+	- Determine if the pod was OOM killed using `docker inspect -f '{{json .State}}' precise-code-intel-worker` (look for `"OOMKilled":true`) and, if so, consider increasing the memory limit of the precise-code-intel-worker container in `docker-compose.yml`.
+	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `docker logs precise-code-intel-worker` (note this will include logs from the previous and currently running container).

+# precise-code-intel-worker: fs_inodes_used

+**Descriptions:**

+- _precise-code-intel-worker: 3e+06+ fs inodes in use by instance_ (`warning_precise-code-intel-worker_fs_inodes_used`)

+**Possible solutions:**

+		- Refer to your OS or cloud provider`s documentation for how to increase inodes.
+		- **Kubernetes:** consider provisioning more machines with less resources.

 # precise-code-intel-worker: provisioning_container_cpu_usage_7d